Clarkson-Applied-Data-Science/sarkerm_taxi_weather/README.md

 # Conclusion

-We can see the is a good effect of weather on taxi trips.
+We can see there is a good effect of weather on taxi trips.
 Although data scraping for weather and preprocessing was time-consuming but the analyze show promising results.
 I believe the process I have developed and  data I have collected, will help future data analysts in many ways while working on weather effect analysis.